 those fresh-faced voices singing in a round the lie that time could set its needle back and play from the beginning.
-Had you lived to eighty, as you'd wished, who knows?-you might have broken from the circle of that past you for ourselves; called you John and named the day you left us (spun out like a reel the last broadcast to prove you'd lived at all)
+Had you lived to eighty, as you'd wished, who knows?-you might have broken from the circle of that past more ours than yours.
+Never even sure which was the truest color for your hair (it changed with each photographer), we claimed you for ourselves; called you John and named the day you left us (spun out like a reel the last broadcast to prove you'd lived at all)